 A 2016 report by the Association of Certified Fraud Examiners discovered that organizations around the world lose an average five percent of annual revenues to instances of occupational fraud and abuse.
 This growing global issue is fueling a demand for professionals with the skills and preparation to identify fraud when it occurs, and to inform decision-making processes and develop procedures to protect against it.

-This M.S. in Forensic Accounting at SUNY Old Westbury is the first graduate degree in this specific field to be offered on Long Island.
+This M.S. in Forensic Accounting at SUNY Old Westbury is the only graduate degree in this specific field to be offered on Long Island.

 The SUNY Old Westbury Master of Science in Forensic Accounting is a 30-credit program for students seeking a career in this fast-growing arena as a forensic accountant or fraud examiner.
 Offered over a three-semester arc in one calendar year, the program enables students to meet the 150-credit hour requirement to qualify for CPA licensure in New York State.
 In addition, the program will provide students with a foundation for the Certified Fraud Examiner (CFE) exam.

 The potential impacts of fraud have virtually no bounds.
 The need for trained forensic accounting professionals exists in any organization that must protect security for its intangible assets, uphold its fiduciary duty, and enforce the law.
 The list of industries in need of professionals with this education includes public accounting firms, consulting firms specializing in risk consulting and forensic accounting services, law firms, law enforcement agencies, insurance companies, financial institutions, government organizations, and more.